jwest22/vector-stream/graph/README.md

 The t-SNE visualization below was generated from 100 records of synthetic Salesforce account and opportunity data.

-- All accounts in this cluster had their most recent opportunities marked as won (recent_is_won = 1).
+- Yellow indicates if an account's most recent opportunity was won while purple is lost or not closed.
 - Groupings such as the cluster in the lower left suggest that the accounts might share similar values for other attributes like account_type, industry, country, opportunity_count, total_opportunity_amount, and avg_opportunity_probability.

 ![Alt text](t-SNE-visualization-example.png)